Pietro-Salomone/ai-cv-job-matcher/README.md

 - Health check: http://127.0.0.1:8000/health
 - Swagger UI: http://127.0.0.1:8000/docs

-The container runs as a non-root user, exposes port `8000`, and writes structured JSON logs to stdout.
+The container uses a multi-stage Dockerfile, runs as a non-root user (`uid=10001`), exposes port `8000`, includes a Docker `HEALTHCHECK` on `/health`, and writes structured JSON logs to stdout.

 ## Continuous Integration